florimondmanca/djangorestframework-api-key/README.md

 ## Features

-**Allow non-human clients to safely use your API**.
+**`djangorestframework-api-key` allows non-human clients to safely use your API**.

 Non-human clients may be frontend apps, third-party backends or any other service which does not have a user account but needs to interact with your API in a safe manner.

 Intended to be:

 - ✌️ **Simple to use**: create, manage and revoke API keys via the admin site.
-- 🔒 **Safe**: secret keys are generated through cryptographic methods.
+- 🔒 **As secure as possible**: secret keys are generated through cryptographic methods.
 They are only visible at creation, never shown again and never stored in the database.

 There are important security aspects you need to consider before switching to an API key access control scheme.
 See [Security](#security).